-The Establishment incurred a loss of AED 711,631 loss for the year ended 31 March 2023 and at that date, the Company's losses aggregated to AED 3,357,797.
-Also, the Company has not carried out any trading activities since last five years.
+The Establishment incurred a loss of AED 1,630,908 for the year ended 31 March 2024 and at that date, the Establishment's losses aggregated to AED 4,988,705.
+Further, the Establishment has not carried out any business activities during the year.

 These events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Establishment's ability to continue as a going concern.
-However, the shareholder has agreed to continue with the operations of the Establishment and has agreed to provide continuing financial support to enable the Establishment to discharge its liabilities as and when they fall due.
+However, the shareholder has agreed to continue with the operations of the Establishment and has introduced additional capital to enable the Establishment to discharge its liabilities as and when they fall due.
+Also, the management is currently under process for the registration of products with the Ministry of Health and Prevention, UAE in order to start the business operations.
 Accordingly, these financial statements have been prepared on a going concern basis.